 The celebration of Groundhog Day began with Pennsylvania's earliest settlers.
-They brought with them the legend of Candlemas Day, which states, "For as the sun shines on Candlemas Day, so far will the snow swirl in May...(Source)"
+They brought with them the legend of Candlemas Day, which states, "For as the sun shines on Candlemas Day, so far will the snow swirl in May . . ."

 St. Patrick's Day

 Saint Patrick is the patron saint and national apostle of Ireland.
-St Patrick is credited with bringing christianity to Ireland.
-Many folk ask the question ‘Why is the Shamrock the National Flower of Ireland ?’
+St. Patrick is credited with bringing Christianity to Ireland.
+Many folks ask the question, "Why is the shamrock the national flower of Ireland ?"
 The reason is that St. Patrick used it to explain the Holy Trinity to the pagans.
 There are several accounts of Saint Patrick’s death.
 One says that Patrick died at Saul, Downpatrick, Ireland, on March 17, 460 A.D.

-This photo was one of their best.
-They've got a redhead, they've got beer, they've got an Irish flag, they've got a bar.
+This photo is one of their best.
+They've got a redhead, they've got beer, they've got an Irish flag, and they've got a bar.
 Even the hats and socks are perfect.
-If you're thinking St. Paddy's Day celebration, look no further than wild and crazy, and stoically cool.
+If you're thinking St. Paddy's Day celebration, look no further than wild, crazy, and stoically cool.

 Many Americans follow the tradition of coloring hard-boiled eggs and giving baskets of candy.
 The Easter Bunny is a popular legendary anthropomorphic Easter gift-giving character analogous to Santa Claus in American culture (Source).